kevinmathew247/ALgorithm-Comparison/README.md

 </head>
 <body>
   <h1>Dataset Analysis for Classification</h1>
   <p>Welcome to the dataset analysis for classification task! 📊🔍 This repository contains a dataset with features and a target class label.
-We've applied various classification algorithms such as K-Nearest Neighbors (KNN), Random Forest, and Decision Tree to find the best output for predicting the target class.</p>
+I've applied various classification algorithms such as K-Nearest Neighbors (KNN), Random Forest, and Decision Tree to find the best output for predicting the target class.</p>

   <h2>Dataset Description</h2>
   <p>The dataset contains the following features:</p>